LEQEMBI® (lecanemab-irmb) sponsored by Eisai Inc. and Biogen.

 See full prescribing information for complete boxed warning.

 Monoclonal antibodies directed against aggregated forms of beta amyloid, including LEQEMBI, can cause amyloid related imaging abnormalities (ARIA), characterized as ARIA with edema (ARIA-E) and ARIA with hemosiderin deposition (ARIA-H).
-ARIA is usually asymptomatic, although rarely serious and life-threatening events can occur.
-Serious intracerebral hemorrhage greater than 1 cm have occurred in patients treated with this class of medications.
+ARIA is usually asymptomatic, although serious and life-threatening events can occur.
+ARIA can be fatal.
+Serious intracerebral hemorrhages greater than 1 cm have occurred in patients treated with this class of medications.
+ARIA-E can cause focal neurologic deficits that can mimic ischemic stroke.

 ApoE ε4 Homozygotes